-Hiking Cocora Valley is undoubtedly one of the best things to do in Salento, Colombia.
-Here you will find towering 60-meter wax palms nestled into rolling green hillsides.
+The Cocora Valley hike is undoubtedly one of the best things to do in Salento, Colombia.
+Here you will find towering +60-meter wax palms nestled into rolling green hillsides.
 It’s a unique and one-of-a-kind places, that should be on your travel bucket list.

 Information isn’t always great about how to go about visiting the Cocora Valley once you actually get there, at least I wasn’t well informed prior to going, so we made a number of mistakes while exploring and ended up going along two separate paths on two separate days.

 I hope by writing this article, I can clear up any confusion for future visitors about how to maximize their visit while doing the Cocora Valley hike (in Spanish it is known as the Valle de Cocora).

 How to Get to Cocora Valley

-To go from Salento to Cocora Valley, you’ll want to head straight to the main square of Salento, you will find colorful old school Jeeps waiting for passengers.
+To go from Salento to Cocora Valley, you’ll want to head straight to the main square of Salento where you will find colorful old school Jeeps waiting for passengers.
 The Jeeps leave once per hour for 3.600 pesos.
 You can also organize a private trip — team up with other tourists who don’t want to wait — for a total of 31.000 pesos.

-The Jeeps take about 25 minutes to arrive to Cocora.
+The Jeeps take about 25 minutes to arrive to Valle de Cocora.
 From the parking lot you will see a number of little shops, people offering horse rides, and of course the nearby palm trees.

 Just up the road you will come to a fork — a gated road that drops off to your right, or the open road that continues straight ahead (to the left).

 You can hike in either direction, they will eventually loop back together, or you can do an out-and-back to either the right or left.